How To Look At A House

 Here’s what we look for when inspecting a house that has been moved:

-- The foundation is the #1 concern with a moved house.
-If it is done properly, we will find footings or piers that extend in the ground (not sitting on top of it), metal straps connecting the bottom of the house structure to the foundation, and metal termite shields at the top of the foundation, as well as insulation under the floor and adequate ventilation of the crawl space.
+•• The foundation is the #1 concern with a moved house.
+If it is done properly, we will find footings or piers that extend in the ground (not sitting on top of it), metal straps connecting the bottom of the house structure to the foundation, as well as insulation under the floor and adequate ventilation of the crawl space.
+Shown below is an example of how not to do it: stacked block on pads sitting on ground, no tie-down straps, and no floor insulation.

 Just because a house has been moved is not a reason to take it off your list and consider other prospects.
 In fact, if you do a little research, you may find that it has an interesting history to share with visitors once you’re in “new” old home.